 Set the volume at the desired level.
-Press this button to select MIN, MED or MAX.
-Each higher choice allows for more volume compensation at faster vehicle speeds.
+Press this button to select MIN, MED, or MAX.
+Each higher setting allows for more volume compensation at faster vehicle speeds.
 Then, as you drive, SCV automatically increases the volume, as necessary, to overcome noise at any speed.
 The volume level should always sound the same to you as you drive.
 If you don't want to use SCV, select OFF.

-RCL (Recall): Push this knob to switch the display between the radio station frequency and the time.
-Pushing this knob with the ignition off will display the time.
+RCL (Recall): Press this knob to switch the display between the radio station frequency and the time.
+Pressing this knob with the ignition off will display the time.

-For XMTM (USA only, if your radio is equipped with XMTM Satellite Radio Service), pressing this button while in XMTM mode to retrieve various pieces of information related to the current song or channel.
-By pressing and releasing the RCL button, you may retrieve four different categories of information: Artist, Song Title, Category or PTY, Channel Number/Channel Name.
+For XMTM (48 contiguous US states, if equipped), press the RCL knob while in XMTM mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.
+To change the default on the display, press the RCL knob until you see the display you want, then hold the knob until the display flashes.

-For DAB (Canada only, if your radio is equipped with DAB), pushing this knob switches the display between channel name and PTY name.

-To change the default on the display, push the knob until you see the display you want, then hold the knob until the display flashes.
 The selected display will now be the default.